This post may contain affiliate links. See our affiliate disclaimer here.

 This guide answers all of the most common questions we’ve been asked about RV living, such as how to find the right RV, navigating health insurance, internet, and much more.

-12. What do you do for making money on the road?
+12. What do you do to make money on the road?

 This is the million-dollar question.